nadhirahanwar/myApp/README.md

 * `app/Http/Requests/RegisterRequest.php`

-**Code Example:**
+**Code:**

 ```php
 'name' => ['required', 'string', 'max:255', 'regex:/^[A-Za-z]+$/'],
 ```

 **Explanation:**
-Input fields like `name` are validated to only accept alphabetic characters.
-This prevents malicious input such as script tags or encoded XSS payloads from being submitted through the registration form.
+Input fields `name` are validated to only accept alphabetic characters.
+This prevents malicious input such as script tags or encoded XSS from being submitted through the registration form.

 ---